ls1intum/Artemis/docs/dev/guidelines/server.rst

 Use data transfer objects (DTOs) to send data from the server to the client, i.e. responses of RestControllers and websocket messages.
 A DTO ...

-* is always a Java record
+Definition and Characteristics of DTOs:

+1. Java Records: DTOs are implemented as Java records.
-* must not include domain objects, but only other DTOs
+2. No Domain Objects: DTOs must not contain domain objects, but only primitive types or other DTOs.
-* should be as small as possible and only contain the minimum amount of data the client really needs
+3. Minimal Data: DTOs should only include the minimum amount of data required by the client application.
+Avoid adding any unnecessary or redundant information.

 13. Dependency injection
 ========================